 - Medical referral if required

-You will be tested using a series of low & high frequency words to determine your ability to understand verbiage within a short distance as in a conversation.
-You may also be tested in noise to determine your ability to understand words in a noisy situation.
+You will be tested using a series of low & high-frequency words to determine your ability to understand verbiage within a short distance as in a conversation.
+You may also be tested for noise to determine your ability to understand words in a noisy situation.
 We will also give you several words to repeat.
 The results will help us determine your degree of hearing loss, your ability to understand speech, and if hearing aids will help you or if you will require a medical referral for a surgical option.

 Tympanometry is an examination used to test the condition of the middle ear and mobility of the eardrum (tympanic membrane) and the conduction bones, by creating variations of air pressure in the ear canal.
 This in combination with a hearing test allows us to determine if the hearing problem is associated with the middle ear.
 Oftentimes this type of hearing problem is correctable.

-Advanced Hearing Technology with Bluetooth Connectivity
+Latest Hearing Aid Technology with Bluetooth Connectivity

 We offer the most technologically advanced digital hearing aids and offer a variety of options designed to meet any budget.
 We work with the top manufacturers to guarantee you quality hearing technology and customer service.
 If you need hearing aids to work with Bluetooth technology, we can help you choose the hearing aid that is best for you.